• IELTS

 Conclusion

-The Degree of Comparison in IELTS is an essential aspect of the English Language because it allows us to express the comparison or contrast between entities.
+This blog discussed the degree of comparison in IELTS, an essential aspect of English because it allows us to compare or contrast entities.
 Mastering these rules and using them appropriately can boost your scores exponentially, which is crucial for those who seek to excel in their IELTS exams.
-Understanding and utilising the practices of positive, comparative, and superlative degrees, along with their exceptions, can help to improve both writing and speaking tasks, which leads to more effective and impressive performance.
+Understanding the practices of positive, comparative, and superlative degrees, along with their exceptions, can help to improve both writing and speaking tasks, which leads to more effective and impressive performance.

 Also read: IELTS Exam pattern